GoogleChrome/web.dev/src/site/content/en/blog/samesite-cookies-explained/index.md

 ## What are first-party and third-party cookies?

-If you go back to that same selection of sites you were looking at before, you probably noticed that there were cookies present for a variety of domains - not just the one you were currently visiting.
+If you go back to that same selection of sites you were looking at before, you probably noticed that there were cookies present for a variety of domains, not just the one you were currently visiting.
 Cookies that match the domain of the current site, i.e. what's displayed in the browser's address bar, are referred to as **first-party** cookies.
 Similarly, cookies from domains other than the